 SOUTHWESTERN REGIONAL POLICE BOARD

-Meeting called to order by Vice-Chairman L. Miller at 7:00 pm.
+Meeting called to order by Chairman M. Bollinger at 7:00 pm.
 The following were in attendance:

-- Hilt, R. Whyland – Spring Grove Borough (SGB)
+- Hilt, R. Whyland (Vice-Chairman) – Spring Grove Borough (SGB)

 - Nickell – Police Administrator